mooreryan/TenderIsTheByte/collections/_posts/2021-05-07-computational-lab-notebooks.md

 an
 analysis](https://docs.qiime2.org/2021.2/concepts/#data-files-qiime-2-artifacts).

-I like the idea of provenence tracking, but even if you do use QIIME, there are a lot of things you need to do outside of QIIME that will need tracking.
+I like the idea of provenance tracking, but even if you do use QIIME, there are a lot of things you need to do outside of QIIME that will need tracking.
 While not quite the same, this sort of provenance tracking reminds me a bit of using git or other version control